shushantkumar/ML-Models/README.md

 * K Means Clustering on Titanic Dataset to predict a person was alive or dead<br>
   One of it using standard library and other one without using standard library<br>

-* Classifier using scikit learn: this implements basic classifier tree.DecisionTreeClassifier() and neural_network.MLPClassifier() to predict<br>
+* Classifier using scikit learn: this implements basic classifier tree.DecisionTreeClassifier() and neural_network.MLPClassifier() to predict, several other classifiers are mentioned as comment in the file

-  Several other classifiers are mentioned as comment in the file
+* Movie Recommender system using dataset of LightFM and predicting top 3 movies and comparing with actual top 3